rust-lang/reference/src/attributes/diagnostics.md

 Any other occurrence generates an lint warning.
 For any other non-existing option a lint-warning is generated.

-All three options accept a string as an argument.
+All three options accept a string as an argument, interpreted using the same formatting as a [`std::fmt`] string.
-The text in the string may contain the following format parameters which provide substitutions in the generated message:
+Format parameters with the given named parameter will be replaced with the following text:

 * `{Self}` — The name of the type implementing the trait.
 * `{` *GenericParameterName* `}` — The name of the generic argument's type for the given generic parameter.

 Any other format parameter will generate a warning, but will otherwise be included in the string as-is.

+Invalid format strings may generate a warning, but are otherwise allowed, but may not display as intended.
+Format specifiers may generate a warning, but are otherwise ignored.

 In this example: